ifilot/pymodia/docs/examples.rst

 .. index:: Examples

 Examples
-********
+########

-A series of typical usage scenarios are given, including the result and the source code.
+On this page a series of typical usage scenarios are given, including the result and scripts to reproduce them.

 Qualitative MO diagram
 ======================

 One can easily make their own MO diagram without the need of doing electronic structure calculations.
+The only thing needed are the relative MO energies, MO coefficients, the atoms involved, and some basic settings.
+Below an example is shown that makes a qualitative MO diagram for N2.

+N2 diagram
+__________

 .. code-block:: python

     from pymodia import PyMoDia, Atom, Molecule, subscript

     # Molecular orbital energy levels
     mo_energies = [-15.1, -14.9, -1.2, -0.8, 0.1, 0.5, 0.5, 1.5, 1.5, 2]

     # Orbital coefficients